cesbo/help/src/content/docs/en/astra/adapters/dd-driver.md

 ## Troubleshooting

-If you have any issues with your DVB Adapters, please check [DVB Troubleshooting](/en/misc/troubleshooting/errors)
+If you have any issues with your DVB Adapters, please check [Troubleshooting](/en/astra/adapters/troubleshooting/)